I am finally sharing the craft room storage area that I designed in the attic area on our third floor.

 When you do as many crafts as I do, it is easy to accumulate a lot of craft supplies.
 I often joke that I have my own JOANN store in my house with all of the craft supplies I have accumulated.

-I struggled with not having enough room to store my craft supplies.
-Piles of stuff started appearing on the floor of my craft room.
+Do you struggle with not having enough room to store your craft supplies?
+Because for me, piles of stuff started appearing on the floor of my craft room.
+Aargh!

 So I converted a small area of our third-floor attic space into a craft and craft storage room.

-How do I differentiate between my downstairs craft room and my third-floor craft storage room?
+How did I differentiate between my downstairs craft room and the third-floor craft storage room?

-My cat room has crafting tools and supplies only for my current projects.
+My craft room has crafting tools and supplies only for my current projects.

-It’s a fun area and a great place for our kids to stay when they are home.
+It’s a fun area and a great place to work every day.

 I decided to use one of the eaves in the attic portion of our third floor for my craft storage room.

-I am not quite sure how I had the vision, considering what it originally looked like.
+Somehow I had the vision, which is lucky considering what it originally looked like.

 I know, it was pretty bad.